Three-Cheese Kielbasa Bake

 - Cook macaroni according to package directions.
 Meanwhile, in a large skillet, brown sausage in oil over medium heat; drain.
 Add the onions, zucchini, carrots and garlic; cook and stir for 5-6 minutes or until crisp-tender.

 - Stir in spaghetti sauce and tomatoes.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.
 Drain macaroni.

-- In each of two greased 13-in. x 9-in. baking dishes, layer a fourth of the macaroni and meat sauce.
-Combine egg and ricotta cheese; spoon a fourth over sauce.
-Sprinkle with a fourth of the cheddar and mozzarella.
+- In a small bowl, combine egg and ricotta cheese.
+In each of two greased 13x9-in. baking dishes, layer a fourth of each of the following: macaroni, meat sauce, ricotta mixture, cheddar and mozzarella.
 Repeat layers.
 Top with green onions.

 - Cool one casserole; cover and freeze for up to 2 months.
 Cover and bake the remaining casserole at 350° for 15 minutes.
 Uncover; bake 15 minutes longer or until cheese is melted.

 - To use frozen casserole: Thaw in the refrigerator for 24 hours.
 Remove from the refrigerator 30 minutes before baking.
 Cover and bake at 350° for 35-40 minutes or until heated through.

 Nutrition Facts1 cup: 359 calories, 22g fat (10g saturated fat), 69mg cholesterol, 867mg sodium, 23g carbohydrate (7g sugars, 2g fiber), 18g protein.